Ameba-AIoT/ameba-iot-docs/ameba/en/fullmac/src/fullmac.rst

-.. _wifi_fullmac:
+.. _fullmac:

 Introduction
 ------------------------
 The Wi-Fi FullMAC solution provides a standard wireless network interface for the host, allowing Wi-Fi applications (such as wpa_supplicant, TCP/IP stack, etc.) to run smoothly on the operating system.

-The interfaces supported by Wi-Fi FullMAC are listed below：
+The interfaces supported by Wi-Fi FullMAC are listed below:

 .. table::
    :width: 100%